irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Similarly to LMG's, are now capable of piercing through multiple enemies for better crowd control.
 Note that hitting body armor prevents multi-enemy piercing.
 * Reload sped up by 20%.
 * Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet than another.
-* Hailstorm now has 210/525 ammo, better accuracy/stability stats and no damage drop-off penalties, but it's ability to pierce multiple enemies in volley mode was removed.
+* Hailstorm now has 210/525 ammo, better accuracy/stability stats and no damage drop-off penalties.

 Body expertise skill works wonders with these weapons.